top of page

 Together we are a caring community!

-You can imagine how much it's appreciated when we greet our offshore neighbours with a friendly 'hello' by providing a welcome kit full of helpful essentials.
+You can imagine how much it's appreciated when we greet our offshore neighbours with a friendly 'hello' by providing a bag full of helpful essentials.

-Welcome kits are easy and inexpensive to fill and pack.
-They are a fun, practical way for individuals, families, schools and community groups to connect with these folks that contribute so much to our community!
+In 2008 we began providing welcome kits to Caribbean men and women working in Niagara on the Lake.
+The bags are a fun, practical way for individuals, families, schools and community groups to say THANK YOU to these folks that contribute so much to our community!

 3. BIKE REPAIR